 Joining us on the trip were the wonderful crew from AAH itself, the Doc (just in case) and our upbeat and inspirational leader Christina from Discover Adventure, keeping us on the straight (ish) and narrow, and often very steep, path.

-Our task was to raise £6000 each – great news, the group exceeded their collective target comfortably, and at the last count were up to £116,000.
+Our task was to raise £6000 each – great news, the group exceeded their collective target comfortably, reaching £120,000.
 Thank you so much all of you who backed the Camino effort.

 We had several months to prepare for the trip, and I was determined not to be holding anyone up, so upped the exercise regime to include loads of walking up and down hills, and as encouraged by the organisers ‘always the stairs, never the escalator’.

 A few days before we left we all received a fantastic unexpected present from Justin and Mikey at Deliveroo of a box of goodies including suncream, rehydration potions, plasters and other cures, warm hat, and a heavy-duty phone charger that lasted days and meant we could continue to take pictures with our phones several days into the trek.
 There was no signal as expected, and not being in contact with the outside world for a few days was a refreshing relief!